impoiler/suresh.im/README.md

  - Start editing as you want to.

 ## Important guides

  - I've used [contentlayer](https://contentlayer.dev/) for blogs, which supports mdx and static builds, so we can write blogs under the src/content/blogs directory, and it'll auto-pickup the blogs from there.

  - For link preview while sharing on social media, that's under the public folder; just replace og.png with your own [OG](https://www.freecodecamp.org/news/what-is-open-graph-and-how-can-i-use-it-for-my-website) image.

- - I've used pnpm as packge manager but feel free to use any as per your need
+ - I've used pnpm as a package manager but feel free to use any as per your need.